 Chain mail is a form of junk mail.
 A chain mail message is generally sent to several people and includes instructions that each person should forward the letter to several others.
 These messages waste system resources and often grow quite large as senders append their own additions.
 Do not forward such messages.

 Email fraud and hoaxes often occur in chain mail.
 Never send money or personal information to people on lists via chain mail, or from whom you've received chain mail.
-For more information, see About chain mail.
+For more, see About chain mail.

 The information in this document is based on the following resources:

 - United States Secret Service.
 Public Awareness Advisory Regarding "4-1-9" or "Advance Fee Fraud" Schemes.
 Check the Advance Fee Fraud section of the United States Secret Service Criminal Investigations web page.

 - Federal Trade Commission.
 Multilevel Marketing.
 You can find this publication online at the FTC's Bureau of Consumer Protection site.